Silvertown: History

+The area was part of the ancient parishes of West Ham and East Ham, Essex, from the 12th century onwards.

-In 1852 S.W.
+In 1852, S.W.
 Silver & Company moved to the area from Greenwich and established a rubber works, originally to make waterproof clothing.
 This subsequently developed into the works of the India Rubber, Gutta Percha and Telegraph Works Company, which constructed and laid many submarine cables.
 By the 1860s a number of manure and chemical works and petroleum storage depots had been set up.
 In 1864, the area became an ecclesiastical parish of its own, centred on the church of St Mark's.

 Sugar refiners in the area were joined by Henry Tate in 1877 and Abram Lyle in 1881, whose companies merged in 1921 to form Tate & Lyle.
 Prior to the merger, which occurred after they had died, the two men were bitter business rivals, although they had never met.
 Tate & Lyle still has two large refineries in the area.

-In 1889 Silver's factory was the scene of a twelve-week-long strike by the majority of its 3,000 workers.
+In 1889, Silver's factory was the scene of a twelve-week-long strike by the majority of its 3,000 workers.
 The strikers were demanding higher pay and were inspired by the recent successes of New Unionism in the East End of London.
 Management refused to negotiate with the strikers who had immense popular support.
 Leading figures in the strike included Tom Mann and Eleanor Marx.
 The workers were eventually starved back to work, with many being victimised for their role.
 In the aftermath of the strike, Silver's declared a half-yearly dividend of 5 per cent.
 The rest of the industry congratulated Silver's management for holding a line against New Unionism.